-BNCN both lead and partner on a variety of projects and initiatives which form part of delivering our overall strategic ambition for Circus Arts in the Baltic and Nordic Region.
+BNCN both lead and partner on a variety of projects and initiatives which form part of delivering our overall strategic ambition for Circus Arts in the Baltic-Nordic region.

 A new strategy for 2020-2022 in currently being revised including the new Nordic projects Rigorous Practise, New Horizon’s Leadership Programme and EU Project, Circus Link in collaboration with Archaos & BIAC in Marseille, Letni Letna in Czeck and Didascalia in Portugal.

 Current Strategy: CORNERSTONES